ManuelBehrendt/Mera.jl/docs/src/02_clumps_Load_Selections.md

-The possible physical length units for the keyword *range_units* are defined in the field *scale* :
+The possible physical length units for the keyword *range_unit* are defined in the field *scale* :

 ```julia